-- Support the individual needs of our children within an educational community that promotes excellence and ambition - Provide an inclusive, broad, balanced, relevant and challenging curriculum for all that inspires a desire for lifelong learning - Create a safe, secure, supportive environment that promotes confidence, success and achievement.
+- Support the individual needs of our children within an educational community that promotes excellence and ambition - Provide an inclusive, broad, balanced, relevant and challenging curriculum for all that facilitates progression in learning - Create a safe, secure, supportive environment that promotes confidence, success and achievement.
 We value the many and varied talents of our children and encourage them to recognise these in themselves and others.
-We aim to build self-esteem, confidence and positive thinking - Raise the aspirations of all pupils with SEND, enabling them to make good academic, social and personal progress and reach their potential - Give all children with SEND equal opportunities to take part in all aspects of school life, including enrichment to support them to be confident, responsible, independent and resilient - Facilitate early identification, intervention and differentiated, progressive provision to support children with SEND - Ensure that pupil needs are regularly assessed, monitored and reviewed, and next steps in learning are identified - Promote collaborative working relationships between school staff, parents/carers, support services and other professionals - When appropriate, enable the children themselves to be involved in the evaluation and/or assessment of their progress and the target setting process - Ensure that the responsibility held by the Governing Body and all staff for SEND is implemented and maintained
+We aim to build self-esteem, confidence and positive thinking - Raise the aspirations of all pupils with SEND, enabling them to make good academic, social and personal progress and reach their potential - Give all children with SEND equal opportunities to take part in all aspects of school life - Facilitate early identification, intervention and differentiated, progressive provision to support children with SEND - Ensure that pupil needs are regularly assessed, monitored and reviewed, and next steps in learning are identified - Promote collaborative working relationships between school staff, parents/carers, support services and other professionals - When appropriate, enable the children themselves to be involved in the evaluation and/or assessment of their progress and the target setting process - Ensure that the responsibility held by the Governing Body and all staff for SEND is implemented and maintained